CommWebTeam/mathml_formatter/README.md

 # MathML formatter
 Takes in a line-separated list of side-by-side variables in the mathml document and groups instances of them together appropriately.
-By default, when copying variables from word, it does not recognize when a group of characters represents a single variable; each character is placed in its own separate <mi> tag and treated as a separate variable.
+By default, when copying variables from word, word does not recognize when a group of characters represents a single variable; each character is placed in its own separate <mi> tag and treated as a separate variable.
+This tool seeks to join them together where appropriate.

 [HTML document here.](mathml.html)